raepng/SimplePNGTuber/README.md

 ```
 acc_flowers.png
 ```
+## Using the HTTP commands
+Once you have setup your model, you are ready to access and control it via HTTP GET Requests.
+The base address for this is your local address `127.0.0.1` and the port you have configured in your settings.
+With the default port of `8000` your base URL would be `http://127.0.0.1:8000`.
+From there you can do various things:
+### Changing the model
+At `http://127.0.0.1:8000/setmodel/<modelname>` you can change the current model the software is using.
+Replace `<modelname>` with the name of your model.
+### Changing the expression
+At `http://127.0.0.1:8000/setexpression/<expressionname>` you can change the current model the software is using.
+Replace `<expressionname>` with the name of your models expression.
+### Adding or removing accessories
+At `http://127.0.0.1:8000/accessory/add/<accessoryname>` you can add accessories to your model.
+Replace `<accessoryname>` with the name of your models accessory.
+At `http://127.0.0.1:8000/accessory/remove/<accessoryname>` you can remove accessories from your model.
+Replace `<accessoryname>` with the name of your models accessory.
+## Using [Streamer.bot](https://streamer.bot/) to control your model
+You can use Streamer.bot to execute any of the HTTP commands.
+To do this, use the "Fetch URL" subaction and set the URL paremeter accordingly.
+For example if you wanted to add the flowers accessory to your model you would set up the Fetch URL subaction to access `http://127.0.0.1:8000/accessory/add/flowers`.

 ---
 Please note that this software is just a fun project.
 It is planned to do some refactoring and cleaning up of the code to improve stability and maintainability.
-Also some documentation for the http interface is still needed.